-Although knowledge of Wēkiu bug ecology and population dynamics is incomplete, existing information indicates that implementation of the Outrigger Telescopes Project would not have substantial adverse impacts on the Wekiu bug or its habitat.
+Although knowledge of Wēkiu bug ecology and population dynamics is incomplete, existing information indicates that implementation of the Outrigger Telescopes Project would not have substantial adverse impacts on the Wēkiu bug or its habitat.
 Because the Outrigger Telescopes Project would disturb a very small amount of previously disturbed habitat at the margins of the already developed Keck Observatory site, the Project has committed to implementation of a Wēkiu Bug Mitigation Plan during on-site construction and installation, continuing into facility operation.
-Key elements of the Plan are restoration of Wekiu bug habitat along the slopes of Pu'u Hau'oki and in the crater bottom, monitoring the effectiveness of the restoration, and conducting additional studies of Wēkiu bug ecology.
-Thus, the Outrigger Telescopes Project would contribute substantially to the knowledge base of this rare species of Hawaiian biota.
+Key elements of the Plan are restoration of Wēkiu bug habitat along the slopes of Pu'u Hau'oki and in the crater bottom, monitoring the effectiveness of the restoration, and conducting additional studies of Wēkiu bug ecology.
+Thus, the Outrigger Telescopes Project would contribute substantially to knowledge of the Wēkiu bug.